Gamut73/chessdotcomCrawler/README.md

 ## The Program:

--input: name of chess player(e.g gary-kasparov)
+- input: name of chess player(e.g gary-kasparov)

--while running: the driver I am using is chrome which requires you to give you permission to download multiple files.
+- while running: the driver I am using is chrome which requires you to give you permission to download multiple files.
 The prompt will only appear on page 2 and after you click allow you don't have to do anything about it.

--output: The download files a saved in your default download path for chrome.
+- output: The download files a saved in your default download path for chrome.

 ## Dependencies
 - selenium